 Here’s another way to interpret that verse: “as an adult, you can look back and say, ‘when I was a kid, I didn’t know this is where the journey would take me to.’”
 When she was lamenting to Klem—with whom she penned the song—just how discouraged she was, he spoke that proverb to reassure her.
 The words invoked tears, and then a masterpiece.

-Seyi is thankful for her talent for many reasons, key among which is the fact that it provides avenue for her to navigate her emotions, so that, she doesn’t have to resort to drugs or “extra crazy shit” to safeguard her sanity.
-She acknowledges that “a lot of artists are hiding behind stardom and fake shit, and there’s hardly an avenue for release, because what they’re singing is not even true.
+Seyi is thankful for her talent for many reasons, key among which is the fact that it provides an avenue for her to navigate her emotions, so that, she doesn’t have to resort to drugs or “extra crazy shit” to safeguard her sanity.
+She acknowledges that “a lot of artists are hiding behind stardom and fake shit, and there’s hardly an avenue for release because what they’re singing is not even true.
 They’re not driving Bentleys, or rocking expensive jewellery—that’s their way of hiding what they’re really facing.

 “But for me ooh, I just say my truth, and it’s my therapy,” submits the chanteuse, this time, allowing a strong West African drawl.